OktawiaRogowicz/sunnyside-agency/README.md

 When it comes to things I would love to get to know, styled components and React are still on this list.
 However, I would also love to include an API of some sort in my future project, as well as at some point, get to know Vue.js.

 Reasons above are the reason why for my next challange, I picked <a href="https://github.com/OktawiaRogowicz/ip-address-tracker"><strong>2.
-API Address </strong>Tracker</a>.
+IP Address Tracker</strong></a>.

 <h1><code>Author</code></h1>